system76/tech-docs/src/models/serw12/repairs.md

 ## Replacing the cooling system:

+The Serval WS 12 has a single heatsink for the CPU and GPU.
+One fan is attached to the heatsink, while one additional fan is separate from the heatsink.

-If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
+If the fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.
 Contact Support to start a warranty claim or parts purchase.

 Depending on your climate and the age of the machine, it may be necessary to apply new thermal paste between the CPU/GPU and the heatsink.
 Thermal paste helps facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
 These instructions can also be used in the unlikely event your heatsink needs replacing.